jfbarthelemy/ChemistryLab.jl/docs/src/man/species.md

 - a `Formula`

 ```@example
-using CementChemistry #hide
+using ChemistryLab #hide
 fH2O = 2 * :H + :O
 H2O = Species(fH2O)
 ```

 - a string
 ```@example
-using CementChemistry #hide
+using ChemistryLab #hide
 HSO4 = Species("HSO₄⁻")
 ```

 - a dictionary
 ```@example
-using CementChemistry #hide
+using ChemistryLab #hide
 CO2 = Species(Dict(:C => 1, :O => 2); name="CO₂")
 ```

 > **_NOTE:_**  To add a charge when creating species with a dictionary, you must add, after the dictionary, the value of the charge (charge is considered an argument of the structure).
 ```@example
-using CementChemistry #hide
+using ChemistryLab #hide
 CO2 = Species(Dict(:Si => 1, :O => 3),-2; name="SiO₃²⁻")
 ```